alkampfergit/personal-blog/codewrecks/content/post/old/2010/06/lab-management-tf267042-and-dns-configuration.md

 tags: [Lab Management]
 categories: [Lab Management]
 ---
-Today I configured an environment in lab management, when it finishes the deploy phase I see that the machine has testing capabilities â€œErrorâ€ and the details of the error is
+Today I configured an environment in lab management, when it finishes the deploy phase I see that the machine has testing capabilities *Error* and the details of the error is

 [![Capture](https://www.codewrecks.com/blog/wp-content/uploads/2010/06/Capture_thumb.png "Capture")](https://www.codewrecks.com/blog/wp-content/uploads/2010/06/Capture.png)